cdelledonne/vim-utest/README.md

 ## Usage

 To use Vim-UTest, you first define some unit tests.
 Then you just run the `:UTest` command and observe your tests' results.
-A quick guide follows.
+For an introduction to writing unit tests using Vim-UTest, see below or run `:help utest`.

+Writing a unit tests typically comprises three steps: defining a test fixture, optionally defining one or more mocks, and defining the test cases themselves.

+You can spread your tests over as many test files as you need, which you can for instance store in a `test/` directory at the root of your project.
+The name and path of this directory are for you to choose.

 <!--=========================================================================-->

-## Writing unit tests

-You can distribute your tests over as many test files as you need, which you can for instance store in a `test/` directory at the root of your project.
-The name and path of this directory are for you to choose.
+## Test fixture

 Start by creating a test fixture.
 The fixture will then be used to define unit tests and the optional `SetUp()` and `TearDown()` functions.

 ```vim
 let s:fixture = utest#NewFixture()
 ```

 If desired, define `SetUp()` as a dictionary function of the test fixture.
 This function will be run before each unit test, and the unit test will only be run if this function succeeds.